srpanta/Hello-world/README.md

 # Hello-world
-# I am trying to get used to in Github.
+# I feel very nice to use it to upload my projects.